 Can I get a home with a 500 credit score?

 Technically, yes, though it is difficult.
-Because there is no law stipulating a minimum credit score needed to buy a house (there are, however, laws prohibiting predatory lending practices or discriminations based on race, ethnicity, gender, class, etc.), a lender can, generally speaking, offer loans at their discretion, no matter the borrower’s credit history.
-Regardless, it’s increasingly rare for lenders to approve home mortgages for borrowers with credit scores at 500 — an FHA loan is likely to be the only type available in this scenario, and most FHA loans given to borrows with a credit score of 500 require a 10% down payment.
+Because there is no law stipulating a minimum credit score needed to buy a house, a lender can, generally speaking, offer loans at their discretion, no matter the borrower’s credit history.
+Still, it’s increasingly rare for lenders to approve home mortgages for borrowers with credit scores of 500.
+An FHA loan is likely to be the only type available in this scenario, and most FHA loans given to borrowers with a credit score of 500 require a 10% down payment.

 Which FICO score do mortgage lenders use?

-Most lenders determine a borrower’s creditworthiness based on their FICO score, a credit scoring model and risk analysis system developed by Fair, Isaac, and Company, which quickly became a fixture of consumer lending upon its creation in 1956.
+Most lenders determine a borrower’s creditworthiness based on their FICO score, a credit scoring model and risk analysis system developed by Fair, Isaac, and Company in 1956.
 FICO scores have different names at each of the three major United States credit report companies: Experian, Equifax, and TransUnion.
 These three are most commonly referred to when a mortgage lender is determining whether to provide you with a loan.

 How quickly can I raise my credit score?